trychlos/pwix-accounts-ui/README.md

 - `signupAutoClose`

     Whether to auto-close the modal after having created a new user.

+    A typical use case would be to let an administrator create successively several user accounts.

     A function can be provided by the application for this parm.
 The function will be called without argument and MUST return one of the accepted values.